 The ZS60 model also allows photographers to be “creative” with the Creative Control Mode (the Palette looking icon on the mode dial).
 Multiple creative options include Old Days, High Key, Low Key, Sepia, Monochrome, Dynamic Monochrome, Rough Monochrome, Silky Monochrome, Impressive Art, High Dynamic, Cross Process, Toy Effect, Toy Pop, Miniature Effect, Soft Focus, Fantasy, Star Filter, One Point Color, and Sunshine.
 Just select one, point and shoot and have fun.

-For those who prefer to create their personal photographic destiny, the LUMIX DMC-ZS60 is still your camera with its extensive and easy-to-use manual settings.
+Prefer to create their personal photographic destiny?
+Then, the LUMIX DMC-ZS60 is still your camera with its extensive and easy-to-use manual settings.
 A dedicated Control Ring allows control of important settings, including zoom, aperture, and shutter speed.
 And the 3.0-inch 1040k-dot TOUCH screen makes navigating the menus and selecting your preferred setting so much easier.

 The Social Camera